mrdjohnson/reelist/README.md

 This project uses [NX](https://nx.dev/) to handle building and bundling.
 Using the Visual Studio Code plugin is the best way to interact with this codebase

+## Creating a new Library
+Creating a new library "examples" can be done by running `nx generate library examples --appProject=apps/mobile --importPath=@reelist/examples --directory=libs`

 ## Import aliases

 ###  Mobile: